-Beck JJ & Vannette RL.
-Harnessing Insect–Microbe Chemical Communications To Control Insect Pests of Agricultural Systems, accepted to Journal of Agricultural and Food Chemistry.
+2017 Beck JJ & Vannette RL.
+Harnessing Insect–Microbe Chemical Communications To Control Insect Pests of Agricultural Systems.
+Journal of Agricultural and Food Chemistry.
 OPEN ACCESS

-2016 Vannette RL, Leopold D, Fukami T. Forest area and connectivity influence root-associated fungal communities in a fragmented landscape, accepted to Ecology
+2016 Vannette RL, Leopold D, Fukami T. Forest area and connectivity influence root-associated fungal communities in a fragmented landscape.
+Ecology 97 (9) 2374-2383 LINK

-2016 Vannette, RL, Fukami T, Nectar microbes can reduce secondary metabolites in nectar and alter effects on nectar consumption by pollinators, accepted to Ecology
+2016 Vannette, RL, Fukami T, Nectar microbes can reduce secondary metabolites in nectar and alter effects on nectar consumption by pollinators.
+Ecology 97 (6): 1410-1419 LINK

 2015 Vannette, RL, Mohamed A., Johnson, B.R.
 Forager bees (Apis mellifera) highly express immune and detoxification genes in tissues associated with nectar processing.
 Scientific Reports 5, no. 16224.
 OPEN ACCESS